harleydutton/tabula-rasa/tabula-rasa/meta/design/pending/downtime/mangling wounds become backgrounds at downtime.md

 ---

 The storyteller should have minimal power in this process.
 Players should get mangling wounds sometimes and it should be an actual rule, not something requiring much if any storyteller judgment.

+---

+this is very similar to [[Corrupted Mods]].
+I think the concept of "long rest" or downtime is a reasonable time to add these to a character.